ropensci/osfr/README.md

 [OSF](https://osf.io "Open Science Framework") that are primarily focused on project management workflows.

-OSF (Open Science Framework, <https://osf.io>) is a free and [open source](https://github.com/CenterForOpenScience/osf.io "OSF's GitHub Repository") project management repository designed to support researchers of all technical backgrounds.
-The service includes unlimited cloud storage and file version history, providing a centralized location for your research materials that can be kept private, shared with select collaborators, or made publicly available with citable DOIs.
+OSF (<https://osf.io>) is a free and [open source](https://github.com/CenterForOpenScience/osf.io "OSF's GitHub Repository") project management repository designed to support researchers of all technical backgrounds.
+The service includes unlimited cloud storage and file version history, providing a centralized location for all your research materials that can be kept private, shared with select collaborators, or made publicly available with citable DOIs.

 ## Installation